BackSlasher/blog.backslasher.net/content/growroot-centos.md

 The partition can actually be resized (as in deleted and recreated), but the updated partition table won't be available because the partition is in use (and you can't unmount the root partition).

 ## The ugly solution
 Before learning of a better way, I wrote this script.
-It checks if the root device is a partition, and if so whether its filling up the parent disk.
+It checks if the root device is a partition, and if so whether it's filling up the parent disk.
 If not, it deletes the root partition and recreates it to fill up the entire disk.
 Although it has been tested, I don't think it's a good idea to use it.
 ```bash
 echo BEFORE PARTITION RESIZE